Race in Singapore: Presidential Council for Minority Rights (PCMR)

 The Presidential Council for Minority Rights (PCMR) is a non-elected government body which examines legislation to ensure that they do not discriminate against any racial or religious communities.

 Parliamentary and Presidential Elections

 According to the Parliamentary Elections Act, each Group Representation Constituency (GRC) must include one member of the minority race such as a Malay or Indian.
 However, a by-election need not be held to fill a vacancy in any GRC triggered by the death or resignation of an MP, even if there are no other minority candidates in that GRC, or for any other reason.

 From 2017 onwards, the presidential elections will be reserved for a racial group if that racial group has not represented for five terms.
-If there are no eligible candidates from that group, the election would be opened to candidates of all races, and the “reserved election” would be deferred to the next Presidential election.
+If there are no eligible candidates from that group, the election would be opened to candidates of all races, and the "reserved election" would be deferred to the next Presidential election.
 The first reserved Presidential Election was held in 2017.
+Under the constitutional changes, a person is considered to be part of a racial group if they self-identify as that race, and if they are also considered to be part of that race by a committee.
+The government stated that using these criteria, rather than something prescriptive written into legislation, meant that the racial restriction could evolve with the social conception of race without needing another constitutional amendment.
+The Community Committees are the same as those who evaluate minority representatives during GRC candidate selection.
+For 2017, a panel of 16 individuals evaluated presidential candidates.